 South Sudan Crisis Appeal

-Fearing for their lives, millions of people in South Sudan desperately need emergency assistance like water, food and sanitation.
+The situation is the worst we’ve seen in 30 years.
+People desperately need emergency assistance like water, food and sanitation.
 Some parts of the country are in famine.
 We are there but need your support.
 Please donate to our South Sudan appeal now.Please donate

 100% of your donation goes to our specific South Sudan response fund, providing vital and practical supports such as clean water, sanitation and food.

 ABOUT THE CRISISShare on facebook

 Martha Nyandit and her children are just one of the many families forced to flee their homes in South Sudan after coming under brutal attack in fighting in South Sudan.

 With bullets ringing through the night, they left with nothing; no food or clothes, and crossed the river Nile to an island where they thought they were safe, only to be confronted again by armed men who wanted them dead.